ashmit0920/Portfolio-Optimization-Tool/README.md

 ## Future updates

-- **Enhance the Model:** Incorporate more sophisticated risk measures, such as Value at Risk (VaR) or Conditional Value at Risk (CVaR).
+- **Enhance the Model:** Incorporate more sophisticated risk measures, such as Conditional Value at Risk (CVaR).

 - **User-defined constraints:** Allow users to set specific constraints, such as minimum and maximum allocation for each asset, or constraints on sector or asset type allocations.